wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-storm-iot-eventhub-documentdb.md

 ##Implementation

-A complete, automated solution for this scenario is available as part of the <a href="https://github.com/hdinsight/hdinsight-storm-examples" target="_blank">HDInsight-Storm-Examples</a> repository on GitHub.
+A complete, automated solution for this scenario is available as part of the [HDInsight-Storm-Examples](https://github.com/hdinsight/hdinsight-storm-examples) repository on GitHub.
 To use this example, follow the steps in the [IoTExample README.MD](https://github.com/hdinsight/hdinsight-storm-examples/blob/master/IotExample/README.md).

 ## Next Steps

-For more example Storm topologies, see [Example topologies for Storm on HDInsight](/documentation/articles/hdinsight-storm-example-topology).
+For more example Storm topologies, see [Example topologies for Storm on HDInsight](/documentation/articles/hdinsight-storm-example-topology/).